easystats/performance/tests/testthat/_snaps/check_dag.md

       - Outcome: y
       - Exposure: x

-      To estimate the direct effect, also adjust for: b and c.
+      To estimate the direct effect, also adjust for `b` and `c`.
-      Currently, the model currently only adjusts for c.
+      Currently, the model currently only adjusts for `c`.

       # Correct adjustments for identifying total effects